Tens of thousands displaced in northeast Syria

-Syrian crisis: What you need to know
+Syrian crisis background: What you need to know

 What is happening in the Syrian Arab Republic?

-After eight years of conflict, the Syria crisis continues to have a huge impact on children inside Syria, across the region and beyond.
+After more than eight years of conflict, the Syria crisis continues to have a huge impact on children inside Syria, across the region and beyond.
 Every Syrian child has been impacted by the violence, displacement, severed family ties and lack of access to vital services.
 This has had a huge psychological impact on children.

 The physical devastation in Syria is massive, with schools, hospitals and water treatment facilities destroyed.
 Meanwhile, an estimated 2.6 million children remain displaced inside Syria, while some 2.5?million children are living as refugees, in neighbouring countries.